 Teachers of yoga in the United States are not required to be certified.
 Many professional teachers do complete a 200-hour training course, and some pursue a general yoga certification.

 Iyengar yoga certification is considered the “gold standard” because it is the most rigorous teacher certification program in the world.
 Candidates for Iyengar yoga certification must study for a minimum of three years, complete a 500-hour training or equivalent program, complete an apprenticeship and pass two levels of intense testing and evaluation.

-2014 will likely be a watershed year for Adeline Yoga.
-More than ten of our teachers and students are pursuing certification at a variety of levels between Introductory 1 and Intermediate Junior III.
+Nearly all of our teachers are CIYT (Certified Iyengar Yoga Teacher) and many are continuing with their certification at a variety of levels between Introductory, Intermediate Junior and Senior levels.
 Best of luck to everyone!

 The mock assessment are teaching tools.
 They are free for students to participate.
 These mock assessments strengthen our teaching, build community and prepare us for successful certification.
 We hope you will join us!

 Other teachers have continued with toward higher Iyengar certification.
-For example, Heather Haxo Phillips is certified as a Junior Intermediate 2 teacher (the 4th level).
+For example, Michael Lucey is certified at the Senior Intermediate level (6th level) and Heather Haxo Phillips is certified as a Junior Intermediate 3 teacher (the 5th level).
 Few, even among Iyengar teachers, choose to pursue this level of certification because it is so rigorous.
-At this level, Heather is able to offer particular expertise on many topics including pregnancy and prenatal yoga.
+At this level, Heather and Michael are able to offer particular expertise on many topics including pregnancy and prenatal yoga.
 Heather also actively serves as a mentor for new teachers and others engaged in the Iyengar Yoga certification process.

 While not all teachers at Adeline Yoga are certified, we all teach with Iyengar’s teachings as our primary influence.